idibau/cs2bim/README.md

 Important: If you change the config.yml, the container must be rebuilt to make it work.

 ## Getting started (Development)

-- [x] should this be setting up the def environent?

 Build and run docker container or build and open container with your IDE (e.g. VSCode)
 ```console